louisleger/ada-final-project/README.md

 # The Star System
 The link to the data story is: https://gabf13.github.io/earthnet-website/ .
+The notebook 'Milestone3.ipynb', containing the jupyter notebook of the data story, is contained into the 'src' folder.

 ## Authors:
 Nawar Allabban, Isaac Battles, Gabriele Furlan, Louis-Alexandre Leger